GAGvozdik/wwwhypda/current_todo_list.md

-1. add captcha to input table steps
+1. add a way to add user suggestions in wwwhypda database in right way (not like a current way)

-2. add an opportunity to verify email for users, who registered and non verifyed
+2. add captcha to input table steps ??

-3. add bun field
+3. add an opportunity to verify email for users, who registered and non verifyed ??

-4. fix double load on resend code
+4. add bun field ??

-5. add a way to add user suggestions in wwwhypda database in right way (not like a current way)
+5. ~~fix double load on resend code~~

 6. ~~divide databases~~